+STEP 3.
+Adding fruits is optional.
 In the photo below, I added a few pieces of apple pie filling onto a pancake that was being cooked.
 The pancake is ready to flip when many bubbles appear and the edge looks cooked even though the centre is wet.
 Click here for Apple Pie Filling recipe.

 If you have some Del Monte type bananas, peel and slice them.
 Place slices onto the cooking pancake batter.
 Another variation would be to add 1/2 C frozen or fresh blueberries into the batter and mix, then scoop onto heated fry pan to cook.

 Flip the pancake over to cook the other side.
 Pay attention to the level of the heat being applied to the fry pan.
 Photo below shows the size of the gas fire for my double ring burner.
 It is low.

 Dry: Sift these together into a medium size bowl

 - 1 Cup plain flour

 - 1/2 tsp salt

 - 2 Tbsp sugar

 Wet: Beat together.

 - 1 egg, lightly beaten